motah-fard/game/README.md

 ## SWOT Analysis

-#### Strengths: Backe end wwith python analysing data that I want to work with
+#### Strengths: Backend with python analysing data that I want to work with

 #### Weaknesses: I have not work with three.js before